-To configure the SNMP v1 & v2 community groups (see Figure 115):
+To configure the SNMP v1 & v2 community groups (see Figure 93):

-- 1. Enter the SNMP community name into the entry field next to Get Community Name (the default value is "Public").
+- 1. Enter the SNMP community name into the text entry box next to Get Community Name.
 This will allow the NMS to poll status information from the switch (read only). - 2.
-Enter the SNMP community name, into the entry field next to Set Community Name.
-This will allow a NMS to change the status of a data item in the switch. - 3.
+Enter the SNMP community name, into the text entry box next to Set Community Name.
+This will allow an NMS to change the status of a data item in the switch. - 3.
 Click on the Update Setting button after you have finished the configuration. - 4.
 Save the configuration (see the Save Configuration Page)

-Figure 115: Community Name V1/V2c
+Figure 93: Community Name V1/V2c